-Most Brooklyn neighborhoods take fall décor seriously, but mine really gets in the spirit.
-Think Mums, pumpkins, gourds, ghouls, and cobwebs times 100.
+Most Brooklyn neighborhoods take fall decor seriously, but mine really gets in the spirit.
+Think: pumpkins, gourds, ghouls, and cobwebs—times 100.

 Last fall, one stoop in particular grabbed my attention.
-Other than the fact that its owners had pulled out all the stops, it was that its pumpkins just refused to wither and die.
+Other than the fact that its owners had pulled out all the stops, its pumpkins just refused to wither and die.
 Several days in, even the jack-o'-lanterns looked fresh from the patch.

 So, what kept these pumpkins from turning into puddles of mold/shriveled gargoyles/zombies?
 Now that fall is around the corner again, I’m ready to find out.

-After way too many hours of trawling through YouTube videos, we have a list of all the least controversial, most compelling steps you can take to preserve a pumpkin, both whole and carved:
+After way too many hours of trawling through YouTube videos, here's a list of all the least controversial, most compelling steps you can take to preserve a pumpkin, whether whole or carved.

 It all begins with the pumpkin you pick—the fewer the spots and bruises, the better.
 Imperfections give pumpkins their character, but they also invite rotting.
 Also, look for firm skin that isn’t spongy to your prodding.

-Because not everybody is a fan of bleach (less safe for children, pets, and outdoor animals), a safer alternative is to dilute one tablespoon of peppermint dish soap, such as this Castile Soap, in a quart of water.
-Pour the mixture into a clean spray bottle and lightly spray the inside and outside of your pumpkin, before drying.
+Because not everybody is a fan of bleach (less safe for children, pets, and outdoor animals), a milder alternative is to dilute one tablespoon of peppermint dish soap, such as this castile soap, in a quart of water.
+Pour the mixture into a clean spray bottle and lightly spritz the inside and outside of your pumpkin, then allow to dry.

-OK, this is slightly controversial.
+OK, this one is slightly controversial.
 Some "experts" suggest coating uncarved pumpkins in WD-40.
 To do this, simply spray WD-40 all over the surface of the pumpkin and wipe off the excess with a rag or paper towel.
-We'd exercise caution against going wild with this (unless you want a pumpkin that breathes fire when you put a candle in it).
+We'd exercise some caution here: Don't go wild with this unless you want a pumpkin that breathes fire when you put a candle in it.

 A solid moisturizing regimen is always a good idea.
-If it's a carved pumpkin you're treating, you can use petroleum jelly or vegetable oil to rub into all the exposed parts of the pumpkin (do this after a bleach soak for twice the benefits).
-Petroleum jelly, according to these carving experts, helps it not dry out and shrivel up.
+If it's a carved pumpkin you're treating, you can use petroleum jelly or vegetable oil to rub into all the exposed parts (do this after a bleach soak for twice the benefits).
+Petroleum jelly, according to these carving experts, helps it to not dry out and shrivel up.